jakebathman/tailwindcss-uk-docs/source/docs/responsive-design.blade.md

 - On small screens the image is automatically full width by default.
 On medium screens and up, we've constrained that width to a fixed size using `md:w-56`.
 - On small screens, the content section uses `mt-4` to add some margin between the content and the image.
 This margin isn't necessary in the horizontal layout, so we've used `md:mt-0` to undo that margin, and used `md:ml-6` to add some left margin instead.

-We've only used one breakpoint in this example, but you could easily customize this component at other sizes using the `sm`, `lg`, or `xl` responsive prefixes as well.
+We've only used one breakpoint in this example, but you could easily customise this component at other sizes using the `sm`, `lg`, or `xl` responsive prefixes as well.

 ---